ngakana/apexbi-assessment/README.md

 <br>
 ![alt text](runmodes.png)
 <br>
 <strong>NB:</strong> To run the project using a Docker container you need Docker desktop installed and running on your devlopment machine.
-The API will also report dates in the containers time zone.
+The API will also report dates in the time zone of the container or instance in Docker or Azure's app service.
 ## Spec
 ### Database Design
 The API data is persisted in SQLite database.
 See data schema for Datasets and Sim Cards tables below: